Linguistics 460: Textual Data Analysis with R

 Topics: Document classification using

 supervised learning.
 Document-term matrices.
+Intro to

 Class: